davidtchiu/davidtchiu.github.io/teaching/cs261/lab5.bigO/index.md

 1. Hypothesize what the best, worst, and average cases of this algorithm would be for both ordered and unordered lists.
 Now open your Lab Report back up.
 For each best/worst/average case, write down: (A) the scenario under which that case would be observed, and (B) the corresponding running time function, $$T(n)$$.

 2. Run some experiments by once again increasing N = 1000, 2000, ..., 5000 for both unordered and ordered lists.
+A word of warning -- this will take some time, especially once you're up in the N= 4000 to 5000 mark (which could take several minutes on my machine)!
 Open your spreadsheet program, and generate another plot, with the best, worst, and average-case.
 Insert the plot in your Lab Report, and answer the final questions.

 3. Finally hypothesize whether the list ordering affects the complexities of this method.
 Run a final set of experiments to confirm/reject your hypothesis.
 (It's okay to be wrong!)